Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/editor-view-margins.md

 *Custom margins that show the eight available margin placement locations*

-All in all there are eight available margin placement locations.
+All in all, there are eight available margin placement locations.
 The screenshot above shows where each placement is located.

 The [IEditorViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IEditorViewMargin).[Placement](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IEditorViewMargin.Placement) property has an [EditorViewMarginPlacement](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.EditorViewMarginPlacement) enumeration value that indicates one of those eight placement locations.

 Since each [IEditorViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IEditorViewMargin) has a string-based `Key`, and the interface also implements [IOrderable](xref:ActiproSoftware.Text.Utility.IOrderable), it has an [Orderings](xref:ActiproSoftware.Text.Utility.IOrderable.Orderings) property that returns an enumerable of [Ordering](xref:ActiproSoftware.Text.Utility.Ordering) objects.
-Each ordering indicates the a string `Key` of another margin and whether this margin comes before or after that one.
+Each ordering indicates the string `Key` of another margin and whether this margin comes before or after that one.
 When multiple margins are combined into a placement location, they are ordered based on the [Orderings](xref:ActiproSoftware.Text.Utility.IOrderable.Orderings) property values, where "after" means farther away from the text area.

 For instance, the selection margin says it is not after anything, meaning it is placed closes to the text area.
 The line number margin says it is after the selection margin, and so on.